 The holidays are a time filled with great expectations of joy and community, along with fears of potential chaos and stress.
 Visiting family members and friends are one of the highest ranked sources of holiday stress.
-The key to surviving the possibilities of holiday mayhem is having a great plan.
-The following tips can make visits from the in-laws, parents, other family and friends less stressful.
+The key to surviving the possibilities of mayhem is having a great plan.
+The following tips can turn visits from the in-laws, parents, other family and friends into stress less holiday guests.

-- Establish guest survival rules (shower schedule, off-limit refrigerator items, phone use, etc.) and put them in a public place.
+Shower schedule, off-limit refrigerator items, phone use, etc. and put them in a public place.

-- Be sure to label rooms (for guests to take a nap or read) and activity rooms (to play a computer game or watch television).
+For guests to take a nap or read and activity rooms (to play a computer game or watch television).
 Guests will appreciate the thought you put into their needs.

 Avoid known “hot buttons” for certain family members